jundalisay/superb/content/en/research/sarkar/idea/chapter-09.md

 - The wavelength of this Mindpower is infinite.
 - So we say that it flows in a straight line.

-The átman is the witnessing entity of the unit mind.
+The atman is the witnessing entity of the unit mind.
 - When the mind <!-- or manah --> takes the atman as its object, the mental waves will get straightened gradually.
   - This is done by complete surrender.
   - There is no other way because the mind is the object of the átman.